Your Voice Matters: We’re interviewing every Jacksonville mayoral candidate. What are your questions?

 As part of our Your Voice Matters campaign, we want to hear the questions you have for the candidates and what issues matter most to you heading into the March election.

-RELATED: The areas of Jacksonville most affected by voting district changes this election

-Fill out the form at the bottom of this story to ask your questions and we will pick some to ask the candidates.
+Click here to fill out a form to ask your questions and we will pick some to ask the candidates.
 You can either ask a general question or ask a question of a specific candidate.

 The whole idea is that we want voters to tell us what is important to people living in Jacksonville, not the candidates.